Souzy Kasseya: Legacy

 Kaseya's work played a key role in bringing soukous to prominence during the 1980s.
 AllMusic describes him as one of the "leading light of the mid-80s, Paris-based soukous scene", noting that his album Le Retour De L'As, driven by the hit "Le Téléphone sonne", became a massive success in France and throughout Central Africa.
 He is also listed among the founders of the Ngwomo Africa, a Pan-African music prize launched in Kinshasa in 1994 by François Londala Bongwalanga, head of Laudert Production.

 Congolese music journalist Jeannot Ne Nzau Diop described Kaseya as "an attentive and engaged observer of the ongoing evolution of modern Congolese music".
 His long-running collaboration with Tshala Muana, hailed as the "queen of mutuashi", a Luba traditional musical style, established him as "one of the pioneers of ethnomusicological research in Congo".

 Throughout his career, Kaseya has collaborated with numerous artists, including Tshala Muana, Pépé Kallé, Bébé Manga, François Lougah, Uta Bella, Grace Jones, Édith Lefel, Papa Wemba, Evoloko Jocker, Madilu System, Mbilia Bel, Koffi Olomide, Werrason, Fally Ipupa, and Ferre Gola.
 With Tshala Muana, he arranged nearly a dozen albums since 1986.
 In 1989, he worked with Evoloko Jocker on the album Mbonge Mbonge, and in 1992 co-arranged Koffi Olomide's acclaimed Haut de Gamme – Koweït, Rive Gauche with Maïka Munan and Philippe Guez.
-His later collaborations with Mbilia Bel included arranging, guitar, drum programming, and backing vocals on Welcome (2001) and Bellissimo (2004), both released under Syllart Production.
+His later collaborations with Mbilia Bel included arranging, guitar, drum programming, and backing vocals on Welcome (2001) and Bellissimo (2004).